 - Accommodation: 4-star hotel in Lugo (Hotel Mendez Nunes or similar), breakfast included

 Arrange extra nights in Lugo or enjoy breakfast and then make your way to the airport.

-Accommodation is in nice 3-star hotels (5 nights) and comfortable guesthouses (3 nights).
-All of them have private en-suite rooms and offer a warm welcome to walkers, traditional hospitality and delicious local food.
+Accommodation is in nice rural hotels and guesthouses and 2-star, 3-star, and 4-star hotels located close to the Camino route.
+They all have private en-suite rooms and offer a warm welcome to walkers, traditional hospitality and delicious local food.
+Some have a swimming pool.
 We have carefully hand-picked all places and regularly monitor their quality.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.